 Bearded Collies are fairly slow to mature and often won't reach their adult size until they're two to three years old—but don't let their smaller stature fool you.
 They're athletic, muscular dogs that require extensive exercise, like many breeds of working dogs.
 Although a Bearded Collie may be comfortable in an apartment, they're better suited for a single-family home with a large yard to run around.
 Additionally, families with busy schedules or those who are away from the house often might not be best for a Bearded Collie—they need a lot of attention to thrive.

-Recognized by their long, thick, shaggy coats that form a beard at the muzzle, Bearded Collies can come in a variety of colors.
+Recognizable by their long, thick, shaggy coats that form a beard at the muzzle, Bearded Collies can come in a variety of colors.
 You may see older Bearded Collies with white markings, but the breed is never born with them.
-Rather, white markings develop overtime, due to a gene that causes Bearded Collies' coats to fade.
+Rather, white markings develop over time, due to a gene that causes Bearded Collies' coats to fade.
 Because they have long, thick, shaggy coats, routine grooming and maintenance is a must.

 Although they were originally bred as working dogs in cold, harsh climates, Bearded Collies' exercise and grooming needs make them fairly high maintenance—especially for first-time dog owners.
 The breed, however, is extremely intelligent, loving, and loyal, and is known for its kid- and pet-friendliness, making them a great choice for families.